wp-plugins/catalog/readme.txt

 * Search products by name, parameters, descrition and category name on the catalog.
 * Possibility of adding multiple images for each product and category.
 * Choose one of the view options to organize the catalog: Cells1, List, Cells2, Wide Cells, Thumbnails, Cells3 or Single Product.
-* Filtering opportunity in the front end when selecting a specific category or subcategory.
+* Filtering opportunity in the front end .
 * Possibility of displaying products either grouped within categories or as a single product per page.
 * Possibility to add custom HTML in the description of the product.
 * Possibility of providing detailed description for each category.